frankhjung/python-copilot-demo/README.md

 * [OpenAI playground](https://platform.openai.com/playground) is a research
   project to experiment with different pre-trained AI models developed by OpenAI in natural language processing (NLP), computer vision, and other AI domains

+  * The [other](./other) directory contains example code where Copilot was used to write a Python script, then Labs was used to translate into Ruby.